Newfoundland Tricolour: Use and popular myth

 The green-white-pink tricolour exists in Canadian heraldry.
 Its trice is present in the flag of the St. John's Fire Department.
 It also appears on the crest on some escutcheons or armorial bearings portrayed in the Public Register of Arms, Flags and Badges of Canada.
 The tricolour had a resurgence in the province, particularly in the city of St. John's, and there was a popular movement to petition the province to give the flag official status.
 Premier Danny Williams announced in late 2005 that he would consider opening debate on the matter, and that he personally preferred the tricolour, but an informal poll commissioned in October 2005 by Williams showed that only 25% of Newfoundlanders supported adopting the tricolour - with cost and the feeling that the colour pink would not be appropriate for the provincial flag being cited as the most popular reasons for rejection.
-The majority of support for the "Pink, White and Green" came from St. John's and surrounding Irish Shore area.
+The majority of support for the "Pink, White and Green" came from St. John's and surrounding Irish Shore area.Mark Quinn, "Push for old Newfoundland flag fails to cause ripple, poll finds", The Globe and Mail, 29 October 2005, A16.